The Ultimate Guide to The California Inheritance Law with a Will

 Can You Refuse an Inheritance?

 Yes, you can refuse an inheritance.
-The technical term for disclaiming is “disclaiming” and it’s important to understand the effect of your refusal on how your property will be treated after death—known as a “qualified disclaimer.”
+The technical term is “disclaiming” and it’s important to understand the effect of your refusal on how your property will be treated after death—known as a “qualified disclaimer.”
 To qualify a federal or state law under this section, there are strict requirements that must be followed which includes, not just saying ‘no,’ but also providing a good reason why through explanation or other means such as signing papers agreeing not claim any rights over these assets during one’s lifetime.

 We'll buy your house.